Suspected fugitives who flee to Nevada may be transferred (or “extradited”) to the state where they are facing criminal charges.

 What happens if a suspected fugitive from another state also faces unrelated criminal charges in Nevada?

-When someone who is wanted in another state is also facing charges in Nevada, the Nevada Governor may decide whether to surrender the person to the other state first or to keep him/her in Nevada until the local case is resolved.
+When someone who is wanted in another state is also facing charges in Nevada, the Nevada Governor may decide whether to surrender the person to the other state first or to keep him/her here until the local case is resolved.

 How does a suspected fugitive fight extradition from Nevada?